Summer: 200–300 sq. ft.

 Are there washers/dryers in the houses?

 Yes, there’s one washer/dryer setup in the Lodge.

 Yes.
 Non-family residents must pay a $100 impact fee, however.
 Guests are not allowed to use the studios or workshop spaces unless they also apply and are accepted to the residency program.

 What if my spouse/partner/collaborator wants their own studio?

 They’ll need to apply separately.
 Please note whether you’d be willing to come if they’re not accepted, though.

 Can I bring my kids?

 Yes.
 Check out our Family Residency!
-Runs from December–March.
+Now runs year-round.

 What to bring for the house?